Sprint Acquires Virgin - Sprint's prepaid brand options continued

 This

-strategy is actually discussed here,
+strategy is actually discussed in the

-and while I still believe is a
+Prepaid Cellular Phones section, and while I still believe it

 change the conclusion I made in that discussion.
 I believe